 The use of federal funds will be in direct alignment with state funds as we strive to achieve the three identified LCAP goals.
 Along with state-funded tutoring, federal funds will be applied to programs used in a tutoring or small group environment to scaffold student standards mastery.

-Examples include Renaissance Place, used as an assessment tool and a supplemental reading program.
-IXL is a program also purchased with federal funding that is used in a tutoring context to support student learning.
-In addition, Typing.com, is federally funded and is a tool used in conjunction with state-funded laptops to assist students with the skills needed to access the technology provided.
-Federal funds will also be aligned with state supplemental and concentration grants to provide training and professional development to support state-funded programs and materials such as STEM instruction and technology applications.
+Professional development is aligned with technology-based initiatives and student engagement.
+Paraprofessional positions are funded to support the District's state-funded intervention programs and English Learner support plans.
+English Language Development curriculum is also funded with federal dollars and aligned with state supplemental /concentration grants to provide training and professional development